Vaughan Jones: Career

 Jones moved to the United States in 1980.
 There, he taught at the University of California, Los Angeles (1980–1981), and the University of Pennsylvania (1981–1985), before being appointed as professor of mathematics at the University of California, Berkeley.
 His work on knot polynomials, with the discovery of what is now called the Jones polynomial, was from an unexpected direction with origins in the theory of von Neumann algebras, an area of analysis already much developed by Alain Connes.
-It led to the solution of a number of classical problems of knot theory, to increased interest in low-dimensional topology, and the development of quantum topology.
+It led to the solution of a number of classical problems of knot theory, to increased interest in low-dimensional topology, and to the development of quantum topology.

 Jones taught at Vanderbilt University as Stevenson Distinguished Professor of mathematics from 2011 until his death.
 He remained Professor Emeritus at University of California, Berkeley, where he had been on the faculty from 1985 to 2011 and was a Distinguished Alumni Professor at the University of Auckland.

 Jones was made an honorary vice-president for life of the International Guild of Knot Tyers in 1992.
 The Jones Medal, created by the Royal Society of New Zealand in 2010, is named after him.